obayer/MultiWii-HoTT/README.md

 * Relative height over ground
 * Flight time since copter has been armed
 * Direction
+* Distance to home
+* Number of satelittes
+* Longitude/Latitude

 For detailed information, see [changes.xml]